-Brachytherapy is a process by which radiation pellets are placed inside the body to treat the tumor from the inside out.
+Brachytherapy is a process by which radiation pellets are placed inside the body to treat the breast cancer from the inside out.
 There are two types of brachytherapy: low dose rate brachytherapy (LDR) and high dose rate brachytherapy (HDR).

 LDR brachytherapy is a type of internal radiation therapy that delivers a high dose of radiation at a low-dose rate from implants placed permanently in the organ.
 HDR brachytherapy is a type of internal radiation therapy that delivers a high dose of radiation from implants temporarily placed close to, or inside, the tumor in the body.